nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > *measure ... and ... that would inform us about this ... behaviour of our application.*
 >
 > Answer:
+>
 We did not implement monitoring of our deployed model, as we did not have time to deploy it.

---- question 26 fill here ---
+If we had deployed our model, then monitoring would be a useful tool to make sure that the model stays working as intended.
+Often, an unforeseen circumstance not caught by tests, is something continuously waiting.
+For example one request could be waiting for a lost reponse that will never arrive.
+In the meantime, more and more requests pile up behind it, creating a backlog.
+This backlog could result in lost requests, which would lessen the quality of our solution, causing annoyance to users.
+Creating alerts from monitoring would alert the developers of these issues, such that they can be fixed before a large backlog is created.

 ## Overall discussion of project